Mirantis/k8s-AppController/README.md

 You can have multiple AppController pods running in your Kubernetes cluster.
 You can separate your workloads by labeling your Dependencies and Definitions.

-Your AppController objects will be retrieved by AppController for processing based on the selector you provide inside pod environment variable `APPCONTROLLER_LABEL_SELECTOR`.
+Your AppController objects will be retrieved by AppController for processing based on the selector you provide inside pod environment variable `KUBERNETES_AC_LABEL_SELECTOR`.
 You can pass this variable to pod using Kubernetes environment variable passing mechanism (empty environment variable is already in `manifests/appcontroller.yaml` file for you to fill).

 ## Example

 Example value of this variable could be `app=app1`.
-AppController pod with this value in `APPCONTROLLER_LABEL_SELECTOR` variable will work only with Dependencies and Definitions that contain `app: app1` key-value pair in their `metadata.labels` section.
+AppController pod with this value in `KUBERNETES_AC_LABEL_SELECTOR` variable will work only with Dependencies and Definitions that contain `app: app1` key-value pair in their `metadata.labels` section.

 ## Special cases